dms-org/docs/index.md

 DMS Developer Documentation
 ===========================

-DMS is PHP7 application framework that makes it quick and easy to build maintainable and robust apps of any scale.
+DMS is PHP7 application framework that helps to develop maintainable and robust apps of any scale.

  - Integrates with Laravel
  - Promotes separation of concerns and defines clear architectural boundaries
  - Build strongly typed, rich or anemic domain models to suit your application
  - Fully-featured data mapper ORM
  - Provides an integrated and powerful CMS/Backend framework
+ - Extensive scaffolding to speed up application development
  - Reusuable functionality can be installed via composer packages

 Dashboard